 During the workshop, you will be involved in a variety of small group exercises designed to help you PRACTICE the skills needed to have POSITIVE CONVERSATION in your workplace, family and community.

-The timining of all workshops are customized to the unique needs of each client.
+The timining of all training experiences are customized to the unique needs of each client.

 THE WEEKLY FOLLOW-UP MESSAGES

-To help leaders and teams develop positive habits after the workshop, each person will have an opportunity to participate in our Follow-Up Process.
-During the 4 weeks following the workshop, participants will receive more education, encouragement and short positive action projects designed to support everyone as they experiemt with finding better ways to work and live...one positive conversation at a time.
+To help leaders and teams develop positive habits during the training, each person will have an opportunity to participate in our Follow-Up Process.
+During the 4 weeks following the workshop, participants will receive more education, encouragement and short positive action projects designed to support everyone as they experiemt with finding better ways to bring out the best in everyone around them...one positive conversation at a time.

 “I had the pleasure of attending Bill Durkin’s program.
 What an invigorating experience!
 We focused on ‘real’ communication that leads to successful business relationships and results.
 Bill had obviously familiarized himself with our business environment.
 My management style, techniques and philosophy of work were reinforced throughout the seminar and I felt rejuvenated.”